-A significant resource in this work is the Eco-Church award scheme which we are supporting and promoting as an Eco Diocese.
+A significant resource in our environmental work is the Eco-Church award scheme which we are supporting and promoting as an Eco Diocese.
 Through a straightforward online system churches can sign up to work towards a bronze, silver or gold award.
 An award is granted when a church meets certain requirements for demonstrating care for the environment, parish and community.
 To gain an award, a church will needing to be considering environmental matters under the following headings:

 - worship and teaching